rSaenz12/TrafficSimulator/README.txt

     This program utilized Multithreading, Mutexes, Statistics, and Dear imgui, to create a simulated traffic intersection.
     Traffic is represented by heatmaps that pile up the traffic light is red.

+    The program should run out of the box on Windows CLion.

 Files in Directory:
     /imgui-docking